Dominican Republic Road Trip - Exploring the Island in 2-Weeks

 Casa Sanchez and Luca Hotel offer the same breakfast (at a higher price) directly on-premise, overlooking the pool (Casa Sanchez) or in the patio area (Luca Hotel.)

 Los 3 Ojos National Park is 5 miles east of Santo Domingo and is open daily from 9 am to 5 pm.
 I recommend visiting the park early in the morning to avoid crowds.
-The entrance fee is 100 DOP ($2), and tour guides are available for an extra charge (recommended but not mandatory to enter.)
+The entrance fee is 200 DOP ($4), and tour guides are available for an extra charge (recommended but not mandatory to enter.)
 Despite its resemblance to a Mexican Cenote, swimming is not allowed at the Three Eyes National Park.
 When visiting Los 3 Ojos, bring hiking sandals/shoes with good grip, plenty of water (it's very humid and hot down there,) and sun protection as most areas are open-air.
 The Tainos once used these underground caves for rituals and spiritual purposes.
 After exploring all three lakes at Los 3 Ojos, there's a 4th lake available (at an additional fee of 50 DOP ($1.)
 This lake is accessible via a wooden raft; I think it's a must-see!
 It was my favorite lake in the entire Park.
+Click here for guided tour info and prices.

 4th Lake at Los 3 Ojos National Park